MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

 Both yield and addfinalizer methods work similarly by calling their code after the test ends.
 Of course, if an exception happens before the finalize function is registered then it will not be executed.
 Fixtures can introspect the requesting test context

-Fixture functions can accept the request object to introspect the “requesting” test function, class or module context.
-Further extending the previous smtp_connection fixture example, let’s read an optional server URL from the test module which uses our fixture:
+Fixture functions can accept the request object to introspect the "requesting" test function, class or module context.
+Further extending the previous smtp_connection fixture example, let's read an optional server URL from the test module which uses our fixture:

 # content of conftest.py
 import pytest